PuppetAJ/19-TextEditor-AJ/README.md

 ![](./assets/images/preview.PNG)

-In order to use this project, please make sure you have mongoDB and optionally Insomnia intalled on your machine.
+In order to use this project, please make sure you have node.js intalled on your machine.
 Once that is set up, simply execute npm start and the application should start.
-Insomnia can be used to test the routes.
+Alternatively, visit the site [here](https://frozen-journey-17981.herokuapp.com/)

 ## Credits